Sara Campos Saak

-I recently attended a presentation by Joe LaBarca, president of Pixel Preservation International, a group that recommends printing digital images as the most effective way of preserving images for future generations.
+Last summer, I attended a presentation by Joe LaBarca, president of Pixel Preservation International, a group that recommends printing digital images as the most effective way of preserving images for future generations.

 Walking into the presentation, I wasn't expecting to hear anything earth shattering, or even expecting any bit of news that would alter my habits.
 I mean, I know prints are great - I run a printing company with my Dad; clearly, I know the benefits.
 I didn't think I needed any further convincing.
 To my surprise, I found myself sitting there thinking, "Man, this guy is right.
 I have to start printing more."

 The idea he presented was so simple and so obvious that it immediately struck a chord.
 The best ideas always seem to fit this description: simple and obvious.

 The most important set of images in my life right now are my wedding pictures.
 I got married in August 2011.
 My photographer gave me a few discs containing approximately 1300 images.
 I immediately backed them up on my home computer and uploaded them to iPrintfromHome.com.
 My photographer also gave me a wedding album, featuring about 100 of those images.
 Before hearing this presentation, I was pretty comfortable with the storage of my images, confident that I could access them when needed.

 Then Joe started talking about floppy disks.
 I remember those.
 I bet you do too.
 It wasn't actually too long ago that I was using them actively, maybe in the last 15 years or so.
 If I found one of my old disks today, I wouldn't have any idea how to access the files stored within.
 If my future grandchildren found one, they likely wouldn't even recognize it.